hughroberts1/csse4011-morpheus-green/milestone/overview.md

     - Bluetooth Low Energy Mesh network set up & sending messages
     - Handles exceptions and errors (edge cases) (e.g. weather station dropping out, base being disconnect etc.)
     - At least 2 mobile nodes / scalable setup
+    - Be able to cover a range of 1 km^2 with 100 nodes (determine this by extrapolating smaller tests)
 2.  **Power Management**
     - Ensure weather station node can be powered sustainably (with the use of a solarpanel and LiPo batteries)
     - Be able to set the sampling rate of sensors (configure duty cycle) When they are not sampling, they should be off.